Do you find interviewing overly stressful? Maybe you’re doing it wrong!

 Icebreaker questions needn’t be too complicated or overthought – a simple: “Did you have any problems finding our office?” or “How has your day been?” is enough to start the ball rolling.

 Even though icebreaker questions aren’t supposed to be about the job, they can still give you some good insight into your candidate.
-If you find it easy to build rapport with them, then that’s a good sign that they may the right cultural fit for your organisation.
+For a customer-facing role like a receptionist or a donor-facing role like a fundraiser, being able to build rapport with strangers can be a valuable skill.

 It can also be good to reveal a little about yourself at this point – a bit of self-disclosure often helps other people to relax and trust you – for example, talking about how your own day has been going, or how you’re feeling.